oskariorg/oskari-docs/md/documentation/examples/rpc-control.md

 This guide is originally made for Inspire conference workshop.
 The aim is to demonstrate the use of embedded map and RPC together to create interactive map services.

-The case is that organization wants to include map on their web page and control it from the parent document.
-On this guide we will build the functionalities step by step.
-The end result will look like this: [oskari.org/examples/rpc-control/mapservice_step3.html](/examples/rpc-control/mapservice_step3.html)
+The case is that organization has an existing [website](/examples/rpc-control/) including functionality for [reporting road condition issues](/examples/rpc-control/mapservice_base.html).
+The location information is address based, but we want to use a map instead.
+We will first build a [simple](/examples/rpc-control/mapservice_step1.html) map interface, then adjust it to enable reporting of [environmental issues](/examples/rpc-control/mapservice_step2.html) as well and last add some [social features](/examples/rpc-control/mapservice_step3.html).
+This is done by controlling the map from the embedding page.

 ## Getting started